zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-6.md

  competition against another person.
 You win the price;  you take first place – you beat someone out of.
 You can also say that, for example,  about a job: “He beat me out for that job at Berkeley.”
 You could, I suppose,  say it about a woman or a man: “I beat my friend out for the affections and love  of this particular woman.”
 Hopefully, you are not in a competition!

 Angela says to Dwight, “Bring it on.”
 This is an inform al expression that’s used to show when you’re ready to do something; you’re ready for a friendly competition.
 “Bring it on” means I’m ready; I’m ready to enter into  this game and beat you.
 Angela says, “I’ll pit my random guess against your educated  guess any day!”
 “To pit (pit) (something) against (something else)” mea ns to test one thing against another, to see how well one person can do som ething compared to another person.
-Angela says that she’s going to make a “random” guess, meaning she’s not going to try to calculate, she’s not g oing to crunch the numbers; she’s just going to take a random – we might sa y a “wild” – guess.
+Angela says that she’s going to make a “random” guess, meaning she’s not going to try to calculate, she’s not g oing to crunch the numbers; she’s just going to take a random – we might say a “wild” – guess.
 She’s going to pit – she’s going to basically say my random guess is as good as – really better than your educated guess.
 “Pit” Has a co uple of different meanings in English; of course, those are found in the L earning Guide.

 Now let’s listen to the dialogue, this time at a norma l speed.